Momma Mac's Cooking Corner: Classic Meatloaf

 Meatloaf is traditionally made with a combination of ground beef, ground pork, and ground veal, but in the MacGregor house, we did things differently.

 I used to make our meatloaf using ground turkey.
 There were a couple of reasons for this.
 First and foremost was that Amanda used to be allergic to red meat and pork for most of her life.
 The other reason is that both myself and Amanda's sister Ashley did not eat meat, except for chicken and the occasional turkey.

 When Amanda grew out of her red meat allergy and moved in with Joe, they ended up trying the recipe with ground beef instead of turkey.
 They were able to report back that it came out just as good, and is still moist and tender without the triple mixture of meats.

 Whether you are making it with ground turkey or ground beef, brush the top of the meatloaf with ketchup before it bakes for about an hour and 30 minutes.
 The result is a real comfort food favorite.

 Momma Mac's Cooking Corner:

 1 to 2 pounds of grass-fed ground beef or ground turkey

 2 garlic cloves, minced

-Place the meat mixture on the prepared baking sheet, and form into a loaf, about 9 inches long and 4 to 5 inches wide.
+In a cooking dish with a lid, add oil to the bottom to prevent the meat from sticking.
+Place the meat mixture on the dish, and form into a loaf, about 9 inches long and 4 to 5 inches wide.

-Let the meatloaf rest 10 minutes before slicing and serving.
+Let the meatloaf rest for 10 minutes before slicing and serving.